Polyelectrolytes for Wastewater Treatment

 Cationic polyelectrolytes have a positively charged group for use in the coagulation of negatively charged flocs through electrostatic interactions.
 These are useful in various processes of effluent /wastewater treatment, depending upon their molecular weight and charge density.

 Anionic polyelectrolytes have a negatively charged group on each repeating unit, acrylamide-based polymers being the most available type.
 They are widely useful as flocculants, rheology modifiers, and adhesives and are immensely used in municipal wastewater and effluent treatment.
 Anionic flocculants are also used in enhanced oil recovery, decoloring, paper making, mineral processing, etc.

 These are formulated in a way so as to be used as coagulants and flocculants as well as sludge dewatering agents in wastewater treatment plants.

-- Flocculants: Flocculants are chemicals responsible for bringing about secondary settling and sludge dewatering.
+Flocculants: Flocculants are chemicals responsible for bringing about secondary settling and sludge dewatering.
 They carry active groups with a charge which helps in counterbalancing the charge of the particles.
-Flocculants adsorb on particles and cause destabilization either by bridging or charge neutralization.
-These may be categorized according to the charge density and the molecular weight.
+These can be used in water treatment on their own or in combination with coagulants.
+It adsorbs on particles and causes destabilization either by bridging or charge neutralization.
+These may be categorized according to the charge density and molecular weight.

-- Coagulants: Coagulants are referred to as chemicals that are used to help in the removal of color and turbidity present in untreated, raw water.
-They do this by forming settle able particles in the form of floc, which are then removed in downstream clarification or filtration treatment processes.
+Coagulants: Coagulants are referred to as chemicals that are used to help in the removal of colour and turbidity present in untreated, raw water.
+Particles get settled down in the form of floc, which is then removed in downstream clarification or filtration treatment processes.
 These coagulants are either organic or inorganic based on their formulations.
 Organic coagulants are used for the treatment of water with low suspended solid content and they partly or completely replace the inorganic coagulants.
 These chemicals are appreciated for their attributes like quick flocculation, precise pH value, etc.